r-barnes/dggridR/README.md

 #Get the corresponding grid cells for each earthquake epicenter (lat-long pair)
 dgquakes$cell <- dgtransform(dggs,dgquakes$lat,dgquakes$lon)

-#Get the number of earthquakes in each, equally-sized cell
+#Get the number of earthquakes in each equally-sized cell
 quakecounts   <- dgquakes %>% group_by(cell) %>% summarise(count=n())
 ```